 Artois, the historic heart of Pas-de-Calais, is a land of contrasts where the fertile Lens plains meet the gentle slopes of the Artois Hills.
 Its capital, Arras, dazzles with its two Baroque squares—unique in Europe—and its majestic belfry, symbols of medieval merchant power and strong Flemish influence.
-The religious heritage shines through the Abbey of Mont-Saint-Éloi, whose imposing ruins dominate the surrounding countryside.
-Artesian nature reveals itself in the Scarpe and Authie valleys, true ecological corridors rich in wetlands and biodiversity.
+The region's religious heritage shines through the Abbey of Mont-Saint-Éloi, whose imposing ruins dominate the surrounding countryside.
+Artesian nature reveals itself in the Scarpe and Authie valleys, which serve as true ecological corridors rich in wetlands and biodiversity.
 Between the rows of poplars and the meadows of the Ternois, water is ever-present, feeding many historic mills and classical chateaus.
-The parks and gardens of grand Artois estates, such as those in Rancicourt, testify to an ancestral art of living tied to the land.
-This province is a mosaic of bocage and cereal plateaus where rural heritage is written in the red bricks of its fortified farms.
+The parks and gardens of grand Artois estates, such as those in Rancicourt, testify to an ancestral art of living tied closely to the land.
+This province is a mosaic of bocage and cereal plateaus, where rural heritage is vividly written in the red bricks of its fortified farms.

 Distance: 81km (approx. 50 miles), Max altitude: 161m, Min altitude: 56m, Total elevation gain: 536m

-Nearby trails:
+Nearby paths:

-It is advisable to follow the beacons all along your hike and to bring you the FFRandonnee topo-guide.
-You
+It is advisable to follow the beacons all along your hike and to bring the FFRandonnée topo-guide.
+You will also find information on MonGR.fr.

-GR®, PR®, GRP®, and the corresponding signs of markings (white / red, yellow and yellow / red) are trademarks of the French Federation of Hiking.
+GR®, PR®, GRP® and the corresponding markings are trademarks of the French Federation of Hiking.
 They may not be reproduced without permission.
-The French Federation of Hiking, state-approved, includes organizations that create and maintain hiking routes on GR®, PR® and GRP®.
-It publishes guides these topo hiking routes.
-With your donations, support the actions of the thousands of volunteer markers of the FFRandonnee.
+The French Federation of Hiking, state-approved, includes organizations that maintain hiking routes.
+It publishes guides for these routes.
+With your donations, support the actions of the thousands of volunteer markers of the FFRandonnée.

 GR-Infos.com is an editorial partner of MonGR.fr.